 disappeared, the big male was just clobbered on the road and (hopefully) the

-noticed recently that our (late) friend seemed to have made a nest with his female counterpart in the tallest old pine tree in the
+female is pregnant and still around.
+My (late) friend seemed to have made a nest with his female counterpart in the tallest old pine tree in the

 around the tree, up and down the trunk, all bushy tails and scrabbling paws, like a